 Business Development Manager

-Amit Tolani is currently a business development manager at DSM Engineering Materials.
+Amit Tolani is currently a business development manager at Envalior.
 He has 15 years of experience working closely with automotive OEM’s for introducing new technologies across the whole automotive value chain for powertrains and body design.

 Leave your e-mail address below to start receiving the latest news about plastics, new products and events delivered to your inbox.